Radish sambar step-by-step recipe with video and photos.

 Toor dal: Sambar is made with toor dal/pigeon pea.

 Sambar powder: I always use homemade sambar powder to make any sambar.

 Tamarind extract: The tangy taste of sambar comes from tamarind extract.
 Soak a small piece of tamarind in water for 20 minutes and extract the water.
 You may replace it with 1 tablespoon tamarind pulp.

 Ghee: I always use ghee in making any lentil dish, like dal, sambar, rasam.
 I highly recommend using ghee and not replacing it with oil.

 Spices: Main spices I use to make the tempering are mustard seeds, cumin seeds, dry red chilli, hing, and curry leaves.

 1. Freshly ground sambar powder

-2. Boil radish, tamarind extract, jaggery, sambar powder, salt and 2 cup water
+2. Boil radish, tamarind extract, jaggery, sambar powder, salt, and 2 cups of water

 3. Add boiled dal once radish is cooked

-4. Adjust consistency and simmer for few minutes
+4. Adjust consistency and simmer for a few minutes

 5. Prepare tempering in ghee